 Now, hair.
 Hair is a little more complex because it has a lot more to do with hormone production and secretion.
 Having said that, we all have hair.
 We all need hair to survive.
 However, in some cases, women are ashamed of it.
 Again, supermodels, magazines, and even editing applications used for social media have distorted our view.
 It’s fine to admire that, it’s fine to edit your own pictures yourself.
 I’m not here to judge.
 I am here though, to let you know that having hair is normal.
 Yes, I know, some people have more, others less, some lighter others darker.
 That may be the beauty of it though.
-An increase in testosterone and other androgens (a cluster of hormones responsible for male characteristics) can sometimes lead to hirsutism.
+An increase in testosterone and other androgens (a cluster of hormones responsible for male characteristics) can sometimes lead to excessive hair in women (hirsutism).

 Look out for an article in the near future where we will delve into that further.

 Facial hair, body hair, leg hair, is absolutely fine unless it is unwanted.
 In fact, even if it is unwanted it’s still fine.
 But it is understandable that you may want to remove it.
 Do what works for you but please stay safe.
 For example, if you decide to get laser hair removal, make sure the place is reputable, licensed, and technicians know how to use the machines properly.

 Similarly, if shaving is your go-to, make sure you use a different razor for different body parts.
 This is because bacteria can be transferred from your legs to your bikini area, for example.
 My best advice to you is to keep things clean (hygienic) and safe.